-(a) A lawyer shall not practice law in a jurisdiction in violation of the regulation of the legal profession in that jurisdiction, or assist another in doing so.
+- (a) A lawyer shall not practice law in a jurisdiction in violation of the regulation of the legal profession in that jurisdiction, or assist another in doing so.
 The practice of law in this jurisdiction is defined in Practice Book Section 2-44A.
-Conduct described in subsections (c) and (d) in another jurisdiction shall not be deemed the unauthorized practice of law for purposes of this subsection (a).

-(b) A lawyer who is not admitted to practice in this jurisdiction, shall not:

-(1) except as authorized by law, establish an office or other systematic and continuous presence in this jurisdiction for the practice of law; or

-(2) hold out to the public or otherwise represent that the lawyer is admitted to practice law in this jurisdiction.

-(c) A lawyer admitted in another United States jurisdiction which accords similar privileges to Connecticut lawyers in its jurisdiction, and provided that the lawyer is not disbarred or suspended from practice in any jurisdiction, may provide legal services on a temporary basis in this jurisdiction, that:

-(1) are undertaken in association with a lawyer who is admitted to practice in this jurisdiction and who actively participates in the matter;

-(2) are in or reasonably related to a pending or potential proceeding before a tribunal in this or another jurisdiction, if the lawyer, or a person the lawyer is assisting, is authorized by law or order to appear in such proceeding or reasonably expects to be so authorized;

-(3) are in or reasonably related to a pending or potential mediation or other alternative dispute resolution proceeding in this or another jurisdiction, with respect to a matter that is substantially related to, or arises in, a jurisdiction in which the lawyer is admitted to practice and are not services for which the forum requires pro hac vice admission; or

-(4) are not within subdivisions (c)(2) or (c)(3) and arise out of or are substantially related to the legal services provided to an existing client of the lawyer's practice in a jurisdiction in which the lawyer is admitted to practice.

-(d) A lawyer admitted in another United States jurisdiction, who is not disbarred or suspended from practice in any jurisdiction, may provide legal services on a temporary basis in this jurisdiction that are undertaken when the lawyer intends to seek admission to practice in this jurisdiction provided that the lawyer:
+Conduct described in subsections (c) and (d) in another jurisdiction shall not be deemed the unauthorized practice of law for purposes of this subsection (a). - (b) A lawyer who is not admitted to practice in this jurisdiction, shall not: - (1) except as authorized by law, establish an office or other systematic and continuous presence in this jurisdiction for the practice of law; or - (2) hold out to the public or otherwise represent that the lawyer is admitted to practice law in this jurisdiction. - (c) A lawyer admitted in another United States jurisdiction which accords similar privileges to Connecticut lawyers in its jurisdiction, and provided that the lawyer is not disbarred or suspended from practice in any jurisdiction, may provide legal services on a temporary basis in this jurisdiction, that: - (1) are undertaken in association with a lawyer who is admitted to practice in this jurisdiction and who actively participates in the matter; - (2) are in or reasonably related to a pending or potential proceeding before a tribunal in this or another jurisdiction, if the lawyer, or a person the lawyer is assisting, is authorized by law or order to appear in such proceeding or reasonably expects to be so authorized; - (3) are in or reasonably related to a pending or potential mediation or other alternative dispute resolution proceeding in this or another jurisdiction, with respect to a matter that is substantially related to, or arises in, a jurisdiction in which the lawyer is admitted to practice and are not services for which the forum requires pro hac vice admission; or - (4) are not within subdivisions (c)(2) or (c)(3) and arise out of or are substantially related to the legal services provided to an existing client of the lawyer's practice in a jurisdiction in which the lawyer is admitted to practice. - (d) A lawyer admitted in another United States jurisdiction, who is not disbarred or suspended from practice in any jurisdiction, or who has taken retirement status while in good standing in another jurisdiction, may participate in the provision of any and all legal services pro bono publico in Connecticut offered under the supervision of an organized legal aid society or state/local bar association project, or of a member of the Connecticut bar who is also working on the pro bono representation.